zonca/conversion_tofix/README.md

         git checkout -b fix_bug

-* Undo it with `git revert` <https://git-scm.com/docs/git-revert>, it is currently just a copy of master, now revert the bad commit with `git revert HASH` this creates a new commit at the end of history that makes changes opposite to the ones in the bad commit.
+* Undo it with `git revert` <https://git-scm.com/docs/git-revert>, it is currently just a copy of main, now revert the bad commit with `git revert HASH` this creates a new commit at the end of history that makes changes opposite to the ones in the bad commit.
 This is **NOT** modifying the past history.
 It is equivalent to just making the change yourself in `conversion.py` and add/commit the result.

 ## 4) Create Pull Request